rachelkmont/Time-Series-for-Data-Scientists/01 Time Series Linear Model/README.md

 # Time Series Linear Model Analysis Assignment

-This repository contains files related to a Time Series Linear Model Analysis assignment.
+This folders contains a Time Series Linear Model Analysis assignment.
 The assignment explores various aspects of time series data analysis, linear modeling, regression, and forecasting.
 It is divided into three sections, each focusing on different datasets and analysis tasks.

 **Sections:**